-When you can book an appointment is based on your age.
-You can book an appointment if you’re 50 and older.
-You can also book an appointment (for AstraZeneca vaccine only) if you’re 40 to 64.
+You can book an appointment if you’re 12 and older.
 All appointments need to be booked in advance.
-Do not go to a vaccination clinic unless you have an appointment.
+Don't go to a vaccination clinic unless you have an appointment.

 Coronavirus (COVID-19): vaccine